subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 You might ask why isn't the error signal fed back into the visual cortex to change the prediction as was described for visual perception.
 It is though that the brain suppresses this error signal, as a result of which the only way to bring the perceptions in agreement with the sensory data is by changing the environment through action.
 It has been known for a long time that the motor and sensory cortices share a similar structure, and this theory explains why this is the case.

-So far we have hypothsized the presence of two important cortical areas, namelt those associated with vision and action.
+So far we have hypothsized the presence of two important cortical areas, namely those associated with vision and action.
 In a later section we will introduce another important cortical area associated with the generation of language, and this will connect this model to Large Language Models or LLMs.

 Central to the description given so far are probability distributions of the form $p(y_{n+1}|y_n, a_n)$ which captures the evolution of the predictions depending upon the actions that the organism is taking.
 These is referred to as a World Model, since it serves as the organism's internal model of how the world evolves as it takes various actions.
 In order to survive and reproduce, all organisms need a world model, and its sophistication varies depending upon the organism.
 This model generates moment by moment predictions and is constantly working, even when we are sleeping.
 This requires a lot of energy, and accounts for the fact that the brain accounts for a large portion of the energy expended by the body.
 Later in this article we will connect this probability distribution to the energy arising from the interconnection between neurons in the model, and then show how the system generates new predictions by a process of minimizing the interaction energy.
 The minimization is done in a gradual manner as in simulated annealing, by using diffusion models.